Customer Information

 Notes

-• Approximately 85% of PRS® measurements have been obtained in North America (weighted toward western regions).
+• Approximately 70% of PRS® measurements have been obtained in North America.

-• NO3-N supply rates often vary considerably over a growing season due to plant uptake and other processes influencing NO3-N bioavailability.
+• NO3-N supply rates vary over a growing season due to plant uptake and other processes influencing NO3-N bioavailability.

-• NH4-N supply rates are low in most soils (close to detection limit).
-Higher values may occur in acid, waterlogged or recently fertilized soils.
+• NH4-N supply rates are often close to the detection limit, but can be considerably elevated in acid, waterlogged or recently fertilized soils.

 • P supply rates are generally low and sensitive to micro-scale variability due to low mobility.

-• K supply rates are moderately high in most soils, but considerably lower than Ca and Mg supply rates.
-High levels of these divalent cations may limit K supply rate.
+• K supply rates are moderately high in most soils, but much lower than Ca and Mg supply rates.
+K can be displaced from membranes if both the activity and mobility of bivalent cations are high and burial periods are extended.

-• S supply rates are extremely high in moist soils with high levels of SO4-S (e.g., saline soils).
+• S supply rates are extremely high in moist soils with high levels of SO4-S (saline soils).

-• Fe, Mn, Cu, and Zn are mostly adsorbed by PRS® anion probes due to addition of EDTA on anion probes and their low mobility as cations.
+• Fe, Mn, Cu, and Zn are mostly adsorbed by anion rather than cation probes due to addition of EDTA on anion probes and their low mobility as cations.
 High Fe and Mn levels (> ~ 20 ug cm-2 burial period-1) are indicative of anaerobic and/or acidic conditions.
-Anaerobic conditions may also increase P, Zn, and Pb supply rates.
+Anaerobic conditions may also increase P and Pb supply rates.